Alzheimer's disease: Techniques

+Electrophysiology

+Electroencephalography (EEG) is not routinely used as a primary test for Alzheimer's disease but may assist in the differential diagnosis of cognitive impairment by helping exclude metabolic encephalopathies, Creutzfeldt–Jakob disease, epileptic disorders, and some atypical dementias.
+EFNS Quantitative EEG studies consistently demonstrate slowing of the dominant posterior rhythm, increased theta and delta activity, reduced alpha power, and disrupted functional connectivity, changes that correlate with disease severity and cognitive decline.
+Expert consensus considers resting-state EEG a promising non-invasive test for research, patient stratification, and monitoring in clinical trials, although it is not recommended as a substitute for established imaging or fluid biomarkers.

+Event-related potentials (ERPs), particularly the P300 component, have also been extensively investigated.
+Meta-analyses show significantly reduced P300 amplitude in patients with Alzheimer's disease, while prolonged latency has been reported in many studies, reflecting impaired cognitive processing.
+Despite these findings, variability between recording protocols has limited the routine clinical use of ERP measures, and they remain primarily research tools.

 Prevention

 Intellectual activities such as playing chess or regular social interaction have been linked to a reduced risk of Alzheimer's disease in epidemiological studies, although no causal relationship has been found.

-There are no disease-modifying treatments available to cure Alzheimer's disease and because of this, AD research has focused on interventions to prevent the onset and progression.
+There is no disease-modifying treatments proven to cure Alzheimer's disease, and because of this, AD research has focused on interventions to prevent the onset and progression.
 There is no evidence that supports any particular measure in preventing AD, and studies of measures to prevent the onset or progression have produced inconsistent results.
 Epidemiological studies have proposed relationships between an individual's likelihood of developing AD and modifiable factors, such as medications, lifestyle, and diet.
 There are some challenges in determining whether interventions for AD act as a primary prevention method, preventing the disease itself, or a secondary prevention method, identifying the early stages of the disease.
 These challenges include duration of intervention, different stages of disease at which intervention begins, and lack of standardization of inclusion criteria regarding biomarkers specific for AD.
 Further research is needed to determine factors that can help prevent AD.